st8tikratio/cf-cardano-econ-params/whitepaper.md

 # Pool Incentives for Stake and Pledge

 We start our analysis from the core mechanism of a blockchain ecosystem, the reward system for transaction validators.
 Cardano’s consensus algorithm is based on proof-of-stake, with stake pools aggregating own stake of pool operators, aka *pledge*, plus stake delegated by other participants that want to stake their ADA without running a node.
 Validation reward systems have at least two goals: making validation sustainable and economically competitive, and incentivize commitment to network security in a decentralized way.
 Cardano reaches this goal with a parametric system.
-The general description of the parameters is given in \[1\].
-More insights are given in \[2\].
-The derivation of part of the system as a Nash equilibrium can be found in \[3\].
-Related discussions can be found in \[4\], \[5\].
+The general description of the parameters is given in webdocgeneral [^webdocgeneral].
+More insights are given in Kant(2020) [^Kant2020Delegation].
+The derivation of part of the system as a Nash equilibrium can be found in bruenjes(2020) [^bruenjes2020rewardsharing].
+Related discussions can be found in cardano_cips [^cardano_cips]cardano_forum [^cardano_forum].

 ## Overview and Economics

 Here we focus on the effect of a change of the parameters $`k`$, called ’desired number of pools’, and $`a_{0}`$, called ’pool pledge influence’, on the rewards of a pool.
 Both have a strong impact on Cardano tokenomics.
 Parameter $`k`$ affects the impact on rewards of the size of the stake of a pool, that includes the own tokens pledged by pool operators, and the additional stake delegated to them.
 Parameter $`a_{0}`$ affects the impact of the pledge on rewards.

 **Desired number of pools**.
-Documentation in \[1\], that gives a high level overview of the workings of the system, explains that rewards increase with stake, but stop increasing once the stake reaches the point of *saturation*, given by the total possible stake (aka circulating supply $`S`$) divided by the desired number of pools $`k`$.
+Documentation in webdocgeneral [^webdocgeneral], that gives a high level overview of the workings of the system, explains that rewards increase with stake, but stop increasing once the stake reaches the point of *saturation*, given by the total possible stake (aka circulating supply $`S`$) divided by the desired number of pools $`k`$.
 This is aimed at penalizing pools that are larger than the desired size.
 We show in the following that the incentive system also penalizes pools that are smaller than the desired size.
 The size of this penalization depends on the interaction of $`a_{0}`$ and $`k`$.

 **Pool Pledge Influence**.
-Documentation in \[1\] explains that, if $`a_{0}`$ is zero, the pool reward is proportional to the pool’s fraction of the total possible stake (up to the point of saturation), while for larger values of $`a_{0}`$, the pledge becomes more important.
+Documentation in webdocgeneral [^webdocgeneral] explains that, if $`a_{0}`$ is zero, the pool reward is proportional to the pool’s fraction of the total possible stake (up to the point of saturation), while for larger values of $`a_{0}`$, the pledge becomes more important.
 We show here that the effect of $`a_{0}`$, and therefore the incentives to increase the pledge, are different for pools of different size, and they are aimed mostly at pools that already have a stake near to the desired saturation stake.
 Small pools receive little or no additional rewards for increasing the pledge, as shown in Figure <a href="#stakepledgesimple" data-reference-type="ref" data-reference="stakepledgesimple">1</a>.
 Increasing the pledge displays the commitment of pool operators and makes all pools more attractive for delegators, but in the reward system smaller pools are implicitly incentivized to increase their stake by increasing first delegated stake, rather than own stake.

 <figure id="stakepledgesimple">
 <img src="./figures/rewardswithstakepledgesimple.png" width="400" />